Paul Poirier: 2019–2020 season: National gold and Four Continents silver

-At the Grand Prix Final in Torino, Gilles/Poirier placed sixth in the rhythm dance, which was called "a bit disappointing" in comparison to their earlier Grand Prix results.
+At the Grand Prix Final in Turin, Gilles/Poirier placed sixth in the rhythm dance, which was called "a bit disappointing" in comparison to their earlier Grand Prix results.
 Fourth in the free dance, they rose to fifth overall, equalling their placement in 2014.

 Gilles/Poirier were the heavy favourites going into the 2020 Canadian Championships.
 At the beginning of the rhythm dance, Gilles' hair became caught on Poirier's jacket, though his only affected their choreography rather than one of the technical elements.
 They nevertheless completed the program and led second-place finishers Lajoie/Lagha by 11.60 points going in the free dance.
 Winning the free dance as well by a wide margin, they claimed their first Canadian national title, which Gilles called "absolutely thrilling."

 Competing at the 2020 Four Continents Championships in Seoul, Gilles/Poirier placed third in the rhythm dance, levels on the Finnstep pattern dance being the main difference between them and American rivals Chock/Bates and Hubbell/Donohue.
 Second in the free dance, they rose to the silver medal overall, with Gilles remarking "I think we are very happy with ourselves."
 They were assigned to compete at the World Championships, but these were cancelled as a result of the coronavirus pandemic.